7 clinical trial patient recruitment and retention tips

-While not all drop outs are preventable, making sure that patients feel appreciated, that their expectations are met, and that their questions are addressed can boost your team's retention numbers.
+Making sure that patients feel appreciated, that their expectations are met, and that their questions are addressed can boost your retention numbers.
 Here are seven tips to bring your recruitment and retention strategies together to help more patients stay engaged throughout your clinical trial.

-Provide patients with all the details they need at the beginning.
+Provide patients with all the details they need from the start

 Recruitment: From the first time patients see an ad for your trial, they should have a good sense of what to expect.
 This means your outreach materials should be crystal clear about what the trial will involve.
 This may mean sacrificing clicks or submissions, but remember that informed patients may be more likely to enroll in your trial than ones who respond to an ad without fully understanding what they were getting into.
-In partnership with SCORR Marketing, Antidote recently conducted a survey of 4,000 patients and found that patients were most concerned about the safety of clinical trials.
-This means that incorporating safety information into your ads and landing page for your trial will set you on a good path of providing useful information that patients need.
+Antidote conducted a survey of 4,000 patients and found that patients were most concerned about the safety of clinical trials.
+This means that incorporating safety information into your ads and landing pages for your trial will set you on a good path of providing useful information that patients need.

 Retention: It's also important to make sure your informed consent materials are easy to understand, so that patients know exactly what to expect from the trial.
 Your team should also be ready to answer all patient concerns.
 In a CISCRP survey, 35% of participants who eventually dropped out of the trial reported that the informed consent was difficult to understand.
-The average American reads at an 8th grade level, so make sure you test the readability of your materials before submitting to your IRB.
+The average American reads at a 7th to 8th-grade level, so make sure you test the readability of your materials before submitting them to your IRB.

-Recruitment: Depending on the trial, your recruitment materials may also need to speak to the caregiver or loved one of the patient.
+Recruitment: Depending on the trial, your recruitment materials may also need to speak to a patient’s care partner or loved one.
 For example, some Alzheimer's disease trials require study participants to attend trials with a study partner to answer questions related to symptoms throughout the trial.
-For these condition areas, create outreach material options that can be used to speak to caregivers and loved ones directly.
+For these condition areas, create outreach material options that can be used to speak to care partners and loved ones directly.

-Retention: If a patient brings a family member along, be sure to address their questions and concerns just as much as you do the patient's.
+Retention: If a patient brings a family member along, be sure to address their questions and concerns as well.
 If you can, create materials specifically for family members to help support their loved one throughout the trial.

-Retention: In a study conducted by CISCRP, 35% of patients who stayed in a trial reported that they did so in order to receive financial compensation.
-But nearly as many reported staying in because they wanted to keep the commitment, suggesting that financial incentives are far from the only reason patients stay in a trial.
-Antidote's survey corroborated this notion, and found that altruism is the primary reason people want to contribute to research.
+Retention: Antidote's survey found that altruism is the primary reason people want to contribute to research.
 Even if you're not able to offer compensation, try to make patients feel appreciated.
 Being available to answer questions in between visits can be one way to help patients feel engaged in the trial.

 Recruitment: When creating your outreach materials, provide a variety of options to your IRB that speak to your patient population.
-Your initial patient research should include understanding both demographics and the lived experience of the condition; in your materials, offer imagery that's an accurate reflection of the patients you're trying to reach.
-You can also consider testing different combinations of words with an image, or graphics rather than an image.
+Your initial patient research should include understanding both demographics and the lived experience of the condition.
+In your materials, offer imagery that's an accurate reflection of the patients you're trying to reach.
+You can also consider testing different combinations of words with an image, or graphics and video rather than a still image.

 Recruitment: Before you start your recruitment campaign, connect with patient advocates to learn more about patient needs and how your trial can address them.
 Gathering this feedback upfront will provide you with context for demonstrating to patients how your research will improve life with their condition.

 Recruitment: Our recruitment experience shows that contacting unresponsive patients beyond initial outreach can lead to higher enrollment.
 If a patient shares their email address, but doesn't respond to a phone call, try sending a follow-up email.
-You can also try the retargeting feature that Facebook and other ad networks offer to reach those who visit your website or prescreener but don't fill out your form.
+If they have consented, try sending an SMS text message, too.
+You can also try the retargeting feature that ad networks offer to reach those who visit your website or prescreener but don't fill out your form.